U.S. Congress nears deal on Ukraine aid, gov't funding bill

 WASHINGTON, March 8 (Reuters) - Lawmakers in the U.S. Congress were expected on Tuesday to release a bill providing billions of dollars in emergency aid to Ukraine, as well as money to fund the government through Sept.
 30 and address COVID-19, according to a source.

-The legislation, which is expected to include roughly $12 billion for Ukraine and $1.5 trillion for defense and non-defense discretionary spending, headed toward release after Democrats agreed to lower their COVID-19 request to around $15 billion down from the White House's initial $22.5 billion request.
+The bill providing $1.5 trillion for defense and nondefense discretionary spending, which is expected to include roughly $12 billion to help Ukraine respond to Russia's invasion, headed toward release after Democrats agreed to lower their COVID-19 request to around $15 billion, down from the White House's initial $22.5 billion request.

 Congress faces a midnight Friday deadline for passing the legislation.
 Failure to meet the deadline would either require another stop-gap funding bill or force partial government shutdowns during a time of international crisis.